usnistgov/ndn-dpdk/iface/socketface/README.md

 The transmission function provided in `Face.txBurstOp` is `go_SocketFace_TxBurst`.
 It places outgoing L2 frames on the `SocketFace.txQueue` channel.

-A goroutine running `SocketFace.txLoop` function then retrieves framesfrom the `SocketFace.txQueue` channel, and passes them to `impl.Send`.
+A goroutine running `SocketFace.txLoop` function then retrieves frames from the `SocketFace.txQueue` channel, and passes them to `impl.Send`.
 In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, sending a segmented mbuf to a datagram-oriented socket requires copying.

-The send path is thread safe.
+The send path is thread-safe.

 ## Error Handling